 Given these considerations, the following proposal has been formulated: topics related to the arts (e.g., creativity or expertise) or machines (e.g., design, engineering, controls and applications) can be brought together to help us study and understand the shaping of human intelligence.
 This can also help us augment our intellectual capacities.
-More simply, this approach might duplicate or simulate some of our aptitudes as imagined in the 1955 proposal for the first Summer workshop on AI (McCARTHY et al. 2006) or even earlier by Turing (1950).
+More simply, this approach might duplicate or simulate some of our aptitudes as imagined in the proposal for the summer workshop on AI in 1955 (McCARTHY et al. 2006) or even by Turing (1950).

-The balance of this essay describes four flagship projects and the artists associated with each as examples of how the threesome Art.Machine.Intelligence can be fused together (in various ways).
+The rest of this article describes four flagship projects and the artists associated with each as examples of how the threesome art/machine/intelligence can be brought together (in various ways).

-Part 2.
 Art.Machine.Intelligence in practice

-Organic computer art: William Latham - How to simulate and stimulate creativity
+Organic computer art: William Latham - How to simulate and stimulate creativity?

 In the 1980s, William Latham, then an art student at the Royal College of Arts in London, often walked down Exhibition Road to the Natural History Museum, where he contemplated for hours nature's creativity and the diversity of the forms produced.
-Thus inspired, he invented a creative method based on his interpretation of how biological evolution led to the creation of such a diversity of forms.
+Thus inspired, he invented a creative method based on his interpretation of how biological evolution led to the creation such a diversity of forms.
 The algorithm (called FormSynth) had simple rules and was iterative (TODD & LATHAM 1992).
-Latham drew various evolutionary trees of forms (Figure 1) on large, long rolls of paper (e.g., 2 m x 8 m).
+Latham drew various trees of evolution (Figure 1) on large, long rolls of paper (e.g., 2 m x 8 m).
 Realizing the practical limits of this approach, he joined, in the late 1980s, IBM's research center near Winchester.
 A new activity was launched at the junction of art, science and the fast evolving discipline of computer graphics.
-During his work there, he struck up a long-term (and still ongoing) partnership with Stephen Todd, an inventor and computer scientist who has filed more than eighty patents.
-Together, they contributed to creating a discipline called "computational evolutionary art" (ANTUNES et al. 2016).
+During his work there, he struck up a long-term (still ongoing) partnership with Stephen Todd, an inventor and computer scientist who has filed more than eighty patents.
+Together, they contributed to creating a discipline called "computational, evolutionary art" (ANTUNES et al. 2016).